Key dates for strikes and potential industrial action affecting the UK

 The new “winter of discontent” comes amid worsening industrial relations and accusations from union officials that the Government is doing little or nothing to help workers struggling with mounting bills.

-Postal workers will stage numerous walkouts in the lead up to the busy Christmas period, while nurses and teachers are being balloted on whether to strike over the coming months.
+Postal workers will stage numerous walkouts in the lead-up to the busy Christmas period, while NHS workers and teachers are being balloted on whether to strike over the coming months.

 Here are some of the strikes and potential disputes taking place over the next few weeks: